celestewagner/celestewagner_website/content/media-content/psypost2020/index.md

 ---
-title: For many Americans, talking about the news has become synonymous with talking about President Trump"
+title: "For many Americans, talking about the news has become synonymous with talking about President Trump"
 date: 2020-01-13
 publishDate: 2020-01-13
 authors: ["Eric Dolan"]